Travel Writing Mind Map

 In general, you’ll read that the “getting paid to travel lifestyle” isn’t all it’s cracked up to be, that very few travel writers are successful or are able to pay their bills with writing alone, and all kinds of other downers that may inch you towards giving up your dreams.
 But don’t.

-You are a MultiTalented Writer.
-And MultiTalented Writers don’t give up on projects easily, not just because they are always wanting to learn more, but also because they’re able to think outside the box and make connections where other people might not see them.
+You are a MultiTalented Writer, and MultiTalented Writers don’t give up on projects easily, not just because they always want to learn more, but also because they’re able to think outside the box and make connections where other people might not see them.
 This is where mind maps come in.

 Please note that this post may contain affiliate links.
 To view our full affiliate disclosure, please click here.